Ko-Lin/Ko-Lin.github.io/docs/boai.md

 title:  "Kaohsiung New Zuoying 3BR + 1 Study Apartment For Rent, Perfect for Families! 🏡✨"
 ---

-> This property will not ask for bond and/or rent before inspection, rental contract will be sent or handed to you during inspection.
-Beware of scams.
+> <span style="color:red">_This property will not ask for bond and/or rent before inspection, rental contract will be sent or handed to you during inspection.
+Beware of scams._</span>

 __Perfect living space at this fully furnished sophisticated 3-bedroom + 1 study apartment with 1 scooter & 1 car parking that combines comfort, convenience, and security in the vibrant heart of Zuoying, Kaohsiung.
 Positioned in a dynamic neighbourhood, suited for families, professionals, and anyone looking for premium urban living:__